 If you're seeking an active canine companion, an adept hunting dog, or a loyal family pet, consider a setter breed.
 The Irish setter, Gordon setter, English setter, and Irish red and white setter are four outstanding dogs that thrive in the field and at home.
 Each of these setters shares an aptitude for hunting and a family-first disposition that makes them much-loved companions.
 However, each breed has its own unique traits as well.

 Here are four setter dog breeds that might suit your lifestyle.

-Setter breeds gained their name and their notoriety as hunting dogs for their instinctive tendency to crouch or 'set' when they find their quarry.
-Typically, a setter will take a low stance, with his body nearly touching ground and attention firmly fixed on the game.
-This position allowed hunters of early days to cast a net over the birds without being obstructed by the dog's body; today, it's not as necessary with the use of firearms in hunting, but remains a characteristic mark of setter breeds nonetheless.
+Setter breeds gained their name and notoriety as hunting dogs for their instinctive tendency to crouch, or "set," when they find their quarry.
+Typically, a setter will take a low stance with its body nearly touching the ground and its attention firmly fixed on the game.
+In the past, this position allowed hunters to cast a net over the game without being obstructed by the dog's body.
+Today, it's not as necessary with the use of firearms in hunting, but it remains a characteristic mark of setter breeds nonetheless.

 01 of 04

 The Irish setter is a beautiful example of a setter dog breed.
-Easily identified by a rich mahogany-colored coat with flowing locks and feathering, the red setter (as the breed is sometimes called) was originally developed in Ireland as a steady and capable birding dog.
+Easily identified by its rich mahogany coat with flowing locks and feathering, the red setter (as the breed is sometimes called) was originally developed in Ireland as a steady and capable birding dog.

-The most notable features of an Irish setter are an elongated muzzle, skirted coat, and red-to-mahogany coloring.
-What makes this a true ‘setter’ dog breed is the innate ability of these dogs to locate game birds and signal their presence to a hunting companion.
-From an early age, many Irish setters display a drive to please their owners and take to fieldwork quickly.
-At the same time, the Irish setter is known to be an excellent family dog and a mellow housemate—as long as sufficient training and exercise are provided.
+These dogs have an innate ability to locate game birds and signal their presence to a hunting companion.
+From a young age, many Irish setters display a drive to please their owners, and they take to fieldwork quickly.
+Irish setters are known to be excellent family dogs and mellow housemates, as long as they get consistent training and exercise.

 Height: 24 to 27 inches